-- When station staffing hours are reduced how will turn up and go assistance for disabled passengers be maintained? - If this is reliant on onboard staff how will passengers be assisted to move around the station to the platform / to purchase the correct ticket/get advice/journey plan?
-How will passengers alert the guard if they haven't pre-booked assistance? - If the mitigation is to be a mobile team how long will people have to wait?
-If you currently use mobile teams to provide assistance do you have any evidence on their effectiveness (e.g. time taken to arrive, passenger satisfaction)? - If the mitigation is to provide an accessible taxi what processes will be put in place and what is your assessment of the adequacy of this compared with travel by train? i.e. how easy is it to source accessible taxis and how reliable are they. - Are there any SWR stations served by DOO (Driver Only Operation) trains that would see an increase in the amount of time that station staff are not present?
-If so, what would be the impact on accessibility or ticket purchase? - What monitoring regimes will be put in place to measure time taken and reliability? - How will people summon help if staff are not there? - Do all stations have tactile paving fitted along the entire length of each platform face - the need for this is increased if the station is to have no or less staff in future?
+- When station staffing hours are reduced how will turn up and go assistance for disabled passengers be maintained? - If assistance can only be provided by staff onboard trains how will passengers be assisted to move around the station to the platform / to purchase the correct ticket / get advice / journey plan?
+How will passengers alert the guard if they haven't pre-booked assistance? - If the mitigation is to provide an accessible taxi what processes will be put in place and what is your assessment of the adequacy of this compared with travel by train?
+How easy is it to source accessible taxis and how reliable are they? - What monitoring regimes are in place to measure time taken and reliability? - How will people summon help if staff are not available at the station? - Do all stations have tactile paving fitted along the entire length of each platform face?
 If not, which stations do not have this?
-If not, which stations do not have this?
-What additional mitigations can be taken to ensure the safety of visually impaired passengers?
+The need for this is increased if the station is to have no or fewer staff in future.
+If not, which stations do not have this and what additional mitigations can be taken to ensure the safety of visually impaired passengers?

-Even where staff presence has been maintained, in many instances the number of staff available has been reduced.
-And in other instances, the staff member will now have multiple functions to perform rather than just retail.
-The examples listed above serve as examples.
+Where a staff presence has been maintained, in many instances the number of staff available has been reduced.
+And the staff member will have multiple functions to perform rather than just retail.

 - Are staffing levels sufficient to ensure assistance can still be offered at busier times alongside other duties?
-Do you have any evidence or analysis that addresses this? - What assurances can you provide that staff will not be pulled away to other duties rather than providing assistance? - How will staff at the station know if passengers need help to board?
+Do you have any evidence or analysis that addresses this? - What assurances can you provide that staff will not be pulled away to other duties rather than providing assistance? - How will staff at the station know if passengers need help to board the train?